Amenability, definable groups, and automorphism groups: Introduction

 The main body of work is contained in Sections \ref{section: amenability of G} and \ref{section:amenability of Aut(M)}.
 Our first goal is Question 5.1 from \cite{KrPi} which we recall as a conjecture.

 \begin{conj} Let $G$ be a group definable in a structure $M$.
 If $G$ is definably amenable, then ${G^*}^{00}_M={G^*}^{000}_M$. \end{conj} We should recall here that in \cite{KrPi} this conclusion was obtained for definably strongly amenable groups (in particular, for all nilpotent groups) in the sense of Glasner, assuming additionally that all types in $S_G(M)$ are definable (which is the case e.g. when predicates for all subsets of $G$ are in the language).
 On the other hand, in \cite{GiKr}, it was proved by completely different (algebraic) methods that when $G$ is a non-abelian free group or a surface group of genus at least 2, equipped with predicates for all subsets, then the two connected components in question are distinct.
 Question 4.28 from \cite{GiKr} asks for which groups equipped with predicates for all subsets are these two connected components the same.
 The result from \cite{KrPi} mentioned above implies that it is the case for all nilpotent groups, and Conjecture \ref{con: conjecture from KrPi} (which we will prove) implies that it is the case also for all solvable groups.
 Recall also that Conjecture \ref{con: conjecture from KrPi} was proved in \cite{HrPi} under the assumption that $\Th(M)$ has NIP, using the machinery of $f$-generic types which is not available for arbitrary structures.
+Hrushovski informed us that the case of Conjecture \ref{con: conjecture from KrPi} when predicates for all subsets of $G$ are in the language can be easily seen to follow from Theorem 3.5 of \cite{Hr}.

 We can also formulate an obvious analogue of the above conjecture in the topological context.

 \begin{conj} Let $G$ be a topological group.
 If $G$ is amenable, then ${G^*}^{00}_{\topo}={G^*}^{000}_{\topo}$. \end{conj}